Sponsored by Representative Reena Szczepanski and Senator Liz Stefanics

 - New Mexico saw an 18% increase in respiratory emergency room visits during the wildfire season, compared to previous years.

-- The number of emergency room visits for heat-related illness in New Mexico more than doubled between 2009 and 2019.
+- The number of emergency room visits for heat-related illness in New Mexico more than doubled between 2009 and 2019, and likely doubled again between 2019 and 2023.

 We need to protect all New Mexicans from threats to our health caused by extreme weather events related to climate change, which are causing harm today and will be more frequent and intense in the future.
 This Act will help address these threats to public health by:

-- Creating a Public Health and Climate Resiliency Program at the Department of Health to build capacity and expertise, support development and implementation of response systems, and improve interagency collaboration.
+- Creating a statewide Public Health and Climate Program at the Department of Health to build capacity and expertise, support development and implementation of response systems, and improve interagency collaboration.

 - Establishing a Public Health and Climate Resiliency Fund to assist and enable local and tribal communities to adapt to climate change and respond to public health emergencies from extreme weather events.